 Getting Through Security Checkpoints with Ease:

-When traveling with children through airport security checkpoints, you are allowed to carry juices, formula, breast milk, baby food, etc. in containers that are larger than the current liquid limit of 3.4 oz.
-They should be carried separately from other liquids and declared at security checkpoints.
+When traveling with children through airport security checkpoints, you are allowed to carry juices, formula, breast milk, baby food, etc. in containers that are larger than the liquid limit of 3.4 ounces.
+These items should be carried separately from other liquids and declared at security checkpoints.

 Be prepared in advance to make it an easy transition through security.